 Today, I dress up casually, make my hair, and put on my contact lens before I start my work.
 It makes me feel more driven to work.

-After all, if you are in your pajamas, you are telling yourself subconsciously that you are not ready for work.
+After all, when you are in your pajamas, you are telling yourself subconsciously that you are not ready for work.

 You don’t have to dress professionally, but at least, make yourself feel like you are working.